MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 }
 ```

 For output, we simply call EvaluateAsync() with the specified input.
+Once your inputs are initialized, call the model's EvaluateAsync method to evaluate your model on the input data.
+EvaluateAsync binds your inputs and outputs to the model object and evaluates the model on the inputs.

 Since the model returns a list of digits with a corresponding probability, we need to parse the returned list to determine which digit had the highest probability and display that one.

 ```csharp
 private async void recognizeButton_Click(object sender, RoutedEventArgs e)